Bidean nam Bian & Stob Coire

 just before the box waterfall, go up around the

-buttress/cliffs, and onto the the summit of
+buttress/cliffs, then onto the the summit of

 Stob Coir Nan Lochan.